 Singular has existing integrations with over 1000 partners, and we keep developing new integrations to cater to our customers' needs.

-If you want to run campaigns with a partner that is not integrated with Singular's attribution service, and the partner wants to receive postbacks, please ask the partner to get integrated with us.
+If you want to run campaigns with a partner that is not integrated with Singular's attribution service, and the partner wants to receive postbacks, ask the partner to get integrated with us.
 They can learn all about it in the following guides:

 If the partner is not listed and is NOT interested in receiving postbacks, you can just run campaigns with that partner by using custom Singular Links.